rkopsch/vscode-cmsis-debugger/README.md

 >
 > - The first program stop (typically at function `main`) is the initial reference time (zero point).
 > - `DWT->CYCCNT` is a 32-bit register incremented with [`SystemCoreClock`](https://arm-software.github.io/CMSIS_6/latest/Core/group__system__init__gr.html) frequency.
 The time calculation copes with one overflow between program stops.
 Multiple overflows between program stops deliver wrong time information.
-> - Each processor in a multi-processor system has and independent `DWT->CYCCNT` register.
+> - Each processor in a multi-processor system has an independent `DWT->CYCCNT` register.

 ### Multi-Core Debug